 Download mobile app

 Avanteos Investments Limited ABN 20 096 259 979, AFSL 245531 (AIL) is the trustee of the Colonial First State FirstChoice Superannuation Trust ABN 26 458 298 557 and issuer of FirstChoice range of super and pension products.
-This document may include general advice but does not consider your individual objectives, financial situation, needs or tax circumstances.
-You can find the Target Market Determinations (TMD) for our financial products at www.cfs.com.au/tmd, which include a description of who a financial product might suit.
+Information on this webpage is provided by AIL.
+It may include general advice but does not consider your individual objectives, financial situation, needs or tax circumstances.
+You can find the Target Market Determinations (TMD) for our financial products at https://www.cfs.com.au/tmd which include a description of who a financial product might suit.
 You should read the relevant Product Disclosure Statement (PDS) and Financial Services Guide (FSG) carefully, assess whether the information is appropriate for you, and consider talking to a financial adviser before making an investment decision.
 You can get the PDS and FSG at www.cfs.com.au or by calling us on 13 13 36.